SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Marina Bay Golf Course: this large course is located on the eastern side of the Marina Bay, one of the prime locations in Singapore.
 By 2024, however, this golf course will be closed down in order to free up space for other (more profitable!?) urban developments.

-Again, given the relatively low demand for golf, that is, low participation rate, it is difficult to reasonably justify the size of land allocated to this sport (and in particular, in a city that is geographically limited), unless, of course, the financial aspect of the game gets factored into the urban policy decision-making equation; surely, the government always makes long-term profitability calculations, when leasing land to golf clubs, in the hope of gaining substantial returns on government’s investment.
+Again, given the relatively low demand for golf, that is, low participation rate, it is difficult to reasonably justify the size of land allocated to this sport in land-limited Singapore, unless, of course, the financial aspect of the game gets factored into the urban policy decision-making equation; surely, the government always makes long-term profitability calculations, when leasing land to golf clubs, in the hope of gaining substantial returns on government’s investment.

 Copyright © 2017 SPORTIFY CITIES.
 All rights reserved.